gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir set_config $APP_NAME DATABASE_URL "ecto://user:pass@host:port/db"

-Note that if you started by cloning the `gigialixir-getting-started`_ repo, you'll have to uncomment a line in your :ref:`lib/gigalixir-getting-started.ex` file that looks like this.
+Note that if you started by cloning the `gigalixir-getting-started`_ repo, you'll have to uncomment a line in your :ref:`lib/gigalixir-getting-started.ex` file that looks like this.

 .. code-block:: elixir

     # supervisor(GigalixirGettingStarted.Repo, []),

 We commented this line out by default in order to disable database connection attempts before the database is configured.
-If you had followed the `quick start`_ without setting a :bash:`DATABASE_URL`, then the app won't start up properly.
+If you had followed the `quick start`_ without setting a :bash:`DATABASE_URL`, then the app wouldn't have started up properly.

 GIGALIXIR does not currently provide Databases-as-a-Service, but we are working on it.
+We do provide instructions on `How to set up a Google Cloud SQL PostgreSQL database`_ so you can set it up yourself.

-In the meantime, we recommend `Amazon Relational Database Service`_ or `Google Cloud SQL`_.
-We currently host your apps in Google Cloud Platform's us-central1 region so you'll likely get the best latency using Google Cloud SQL in the us-central1 region.
+We recommend `Google Cloud SQL`, but `Amazon Relational Database Service`_ will work also.
+We currently host your apps in Google Cloud Platform's us-central1 region so you'll get the best latency using Google Cloud SQL in the us-central1 region.
 Google Cloud SQL `supports PostgreSQL`_, but it is still in beta.
 To use MySQL, follow the `Phoenix Using MySQL Guide`_.

 .. _`supports PostgreSQL`: https://cloud.google.com/sql/docs/postgres/
 .. _`Phoenix Using MySQL Guide`: http://www.phoenixframework.org/docs/using-mysql